PD Dr. Mark Lutter

 I am head of a recently established Max Planck Research Group on the sociology of diffusion at the MPIfG.
 The research group aims to look at factors that influence and shape the spread of innovations among individuals, networks, organizations, and societies.

 I studied sociology, psychology, and statistics and was a doctoral student at the International Max Planck Research School on the Social and Political Constitution of the Economy.
-I received my Doctorate from University of Duisburg-Essen, and have held visiting fellowships at Harvard University, Science-Po Paris, and ETH Zurich.
+I received my Doctorate from University of Duisburg-Essen, my Habilitation from University of Cologne, and have held visiting fellowships at Harvard University, Science-Po Paris, and ETH Zurich.

 Portrait in MPIfG Newsletter 2014/1 by Ralf Grötker [in German]